deepgram/deepgram-dotnet-sdk/README.md

 The Library uses Microsoft.Extensions.Logging to preform all of it's logging tasks.
 To configure logging for your app simply create a new ILoggerFactory and call the LogProvider.SetLogFactory() method to tell the Deepgram library how to log.
-For example, to log to the console with serilog you can do the following:
+For example, to log to the console with Serilog, you'd need to install the Serilog package with `dotnet add package Serilog` and then do the following:

 ```csharp
 using Microsoft.Extensions.Logging;